umcu/clinlp/README.md

 * Enable easier (re)use/valorization of efforts
 * Help mature the field of Dutch Clinical NLP
 * Help develop the Dutch Clinical NLP community

+## Contributing

+We value all contributions, and your collaboration is very welcome.
+We hope to set up some more extensive contributing guidelines in the near future.
+For now, it suffices to know that we are happy to consider PRs.
+If you are planning extensive changes, please do get in touch beforehand.
+This holds both for your own ideas, and for items already on our roadmap.
+Keep in mind that `clinlp` consists of ~generic~ components that process ~clinical~ text written in ~Dutch~.
+If your contribution does not meet those three criteria, a separate release might be a better option.
+We aim for production ready code, that is well tested, scalable, maintainable, SOLID, etc., but we can help with refactoring code to reach that point.
+We try to use [issues](https://github.com/umcu/clinlp/issues/new) for communication as much as possible, but you can reach the maintainers by [e-mail](mailto:analytics@umcutrecht.nl) if that doesn't work.